 Ideal profile for a fast scale-up in the USA?

 When I see a foreign B2B technology company entering the United States, a Tolstoy quote comes to mind: "Happy families are all alike; every unhappy family is unhappy in its own way."
 This could be turned into an observation about the US Market entry: “Successful companies look all alike; every unsuccessful company has failed in its own way.”

-At the other extreme, business models that are delivering generic engineering services and project work, where every sales transaction is different, struggle to gain adoption at the market entry.
-To enter USA with these business models will require “boots on the ground” from day one.
-It is not easy to build a large-scale engineering project business in the USA over Skype.
+At the other extreme, business models that are delivering generic engineering services and project work, where every sales transaction is different, will typically struggle in the market entry.
+To enter USA with these business models will require boots on the ground from day one.
+It is not easy to build a large-scale engineering project business in the USA over Zoom.
 And those engineering and development services that CAN be scaled remotely, such as Software Development, have already become extremely competitive global markets, where the low cost & high-skilled engineering labor from India and China is often difficult to beat.

-Takehill guidance - the fastest-to-scale company profile when entering USA: a company with a repeatable product or solution, that has a clearly defined differentiation, quantifiable customer value (ROI), and has demonstrated past performance beyond $1 million in annual sales.
+Takehill guidance - the fastest-to-scale company profile in USA: a company with a repeatable product or solution, that has a clearly defined differentiation, quantifiable customer value (ROI), and already has a growing annual sales beyond $1 million.

 To successfully enter the US market, CEOs need to re-evaluate all the business fundamentals.
 This is because the new US environment is different.
 Customer buying behavior is different.
 Competition, regulations, channel vs. direct, customer’s business processes – they all have little U.S. nuances that eventually may become the showstoppers.